 Academic Year – The student assistance academic year in Canada runs August 1 to July 31.
 Your academic year is the year in which you start your classes.
-For example, you might apply in February 2014 for classes starting in July 2014.
-You are applying for the 2013-2014 academic year.
+For example, you might apply in February 2019 for classes starting in July 2019.
+This application is still an application to the 2018-2019 academic year.

 Assets– Assets are things you own.
 These can be cash or something that can be converted into cash such as property, vehicles, or investments.

 Audit- a review performed by an auditor or other official on a business' or individual’s financial records or account.
 An audit of a student assistance account checks that everything in the account or records was done correctly, truthfully, and it verifies that a borrower received the correct amount of funding or repaid on their account correctly.

 Bankrupt- an individual is bankrupt when they cannot pay their debts and aren't able to reach an agreement with their creditors.

 Bankruptcy- a process where an individual is legally declared bankrupt and their assets and financial affairs are administered by an appointed trustee.

 Bookkeeping- the process of recording the financial transactions of an individual or organization.

 Budget- a listing of planned income and spending for a certain given time period.